Can Philodendron Grow In Water? (How To+Care)

 Before taking the cutting, remember these points:

-- It should be healthy: You must take the cutting from a healthy philodendron.
-It is essential to take a healthy cutting as it will have the slightest chance of developing diseases or getting infected with pests.
+- It should be healthy:Â You must cut from a healthy philodendron.
+It is essential to take a healthy cut as it will have the slightest chance of developing diseases or getting infected with pests.
 A healthy cutting will also grow well and be bushy.

 If your existing philodendron is not doing well, don’t worry.
 Try to take care of the problem and let the plant recover.
-Find the healthiest stem and take a cutting from that stem. - Do not select a young stem: Young stems may not be hardy enough to survive in the water, so you should avoid taking the cutting from a young stem.
-On the other hand, old stems or vines can take a lot of time to grow.
+Find the healthiest stem and take a cutting from that stem. - Do not select a young stem:Â Young stems may not be hardy enough to survive in the water, so you should avoid taking cutting from a young stem.
+On the other hand, old stems or vines can take a long time to grow.
 So, try to find a stem that is neither too young nor too old.

 - The cutting should have a node: You must make the cut below a leaf node that looks like a bump on the stem.
 This is important because the roots will come out from the node.

-- Make a clean cut: If you don’t make a clean cut, you won’t be able to grow a healthy philodendron.
+- Make a clean cut:Â If you don’t make a clean cut, you won’t be able to grow a healthy philodendron.
 A clean cut will grow healthy roots fast.
-But if the cutting is poor, rot growth will take a lot of time.
+But if the cutting is poor, rot growth will take much time.
 You might notice diseases like root rot later on in the plant.
 Or the plant might not survive at all.

-Place the cutting in water
+Place the cutting in water.

-The leaf node should stay inside the water and use the pole or hooks on the wall to keep your philodendron upright.
+The leaf node should stay inside the water, and use the pole or hooks on the wall to keep your philodendron upright.

 You will start seeing root growth within one or two weeks.
-And soon the plant will show new growth and become bushy if you take good care of it.
+And soon, the plant will show new growth and become bushy if you take good care of it.

 How do you take care of a philodendron in water?